The Serpent's Fall

 “Did you recognize any of these men?” he asked.

 “It was dark, but the man in the white suit looked somewhat familiar.
 I’m sure I’ve seen him somewhere before.
-But I’m not sure.”
+But I don’t know where.”

 “Were any of the men here at the diner earlier?”

-“I did not see their faces, neither when they were here at the diner.
+“I didn’t see their faces.
 But I recognized the voice of the guy you spoke to.
 He was the one holding the syringe.
 One man called him ‘Snake’, I think.”

 “How original,” he said.
 “I take it they saw you and you ran away?”